ersilia-os/ersilia/README_Pauline_Banye.md

 ```

-For more detailed instructions, specific to your operating enviornment, please follow the **installation instructions** from the [Ersilia Book](https://ersilia.gitbook.io/ersilia-book/quick-start/installation).
+For more detailed instructions, specific to your operating enviornment, please follow the instructions outlined in the [Ersilia Book](https://ersilia.gitbook.io/ersilia-book/quick-start/installation).

 #
 # Getting Started
 Once Ersilia is successfully installed, you can search for your AI/ML models of interest in the [Ersilia Model Hub](https://airtable.com/shrXfZ8pqro0jjcsG/tblZGe2a2XeBxrEHP/viwd5XJVLslkE11Tg).
-All models available in the catalog are accessible through the [Ersilia Python package](https://github.com/ersilia-os/ersilia).
+All available models are accessible through the [Ersilia Python package](https://github.com/ersilia-os/ersilia).

-The image below provides an overview of the Ersilia Model Hub
+Below is an overview of the Ersilia Model Hub

 ![systemic-diagram-of-elsilia-model-hub](https://2591732297-files.gitbook.io/~/files/v0/b/gitbook-legacy-files/o/assets%2F-Mj44wxA7bU1hQH19m8I%2F-MjPA_JIOzuKGPtPDw1U%2F-MjPDmAAJkYPLJmKKSD1%2FErsilia_Hub-02.png?alt=media&token=8a876edc-c02e-400c-80c5-b6f3c4060c21)

-Select one model.
-For example `chemprop-antibiotic`.
-You can **retrieve** your model with the Ersilia CLI:
+Select a model, for example `mycpermcheck`.
 ```
-ersilia fetch chemprop-antibiotic
+ersilia fetch mycpermcheck
 ```
-Generate a few (5) example molecules, to be used as input.
-Molecules are typically expressed in SMILES format.
+Generate some example molecules, to be used as input.
 ```
-ersilia example chemprop-antibiotic -n 5 -f my_molecules.csv
+ersilia example mycpermcheck -n 5 -f my_molecules.csv
 ```
 Then, **serve** your model:
 ```
-ersilia serve chemprop-antibiotic
+ersilia serve mycpermcheck
 ```
 And run the prediction **API**:
 ```